-- 21. The Core Strategy review removes references to PPS1 / PPS22, East of England Plan policies ENG1, ENG2 and regional targets, and replaces these with reference to low carbon commitments made within the NPPF. - 22.
+- 21. The policy seeks on-site micro-generation of 15% of all energy requirements on all sites over 10 dwellings or 1000 sq. m, known as a 'Merton Rule' policy.
+Where 15% energy production is not possible, energy efficiency in the building fabric as an alternative is acceptable. - 22.
+The Core Strategy review removes references to PPS1 / PPS22, East of England Plan policies ENG1, ENG2 and regional targets, and replaces these with reference to low carbon commitments made within the NPPF. - 23.
 The policy now includes greater detail as to what might be acceptable if in viability terms the provision of 15% of its energy cannot be from decentralised renewable or low-carbon sources.
 The introduction of passive house design or other inbuilt energy efficiency measures are proposed.
+As with DM1, the policy is consistent with the provisions of the 2008 Planning and Energy Act and with paragraph 96 of the National Planning Policy Framework which states that new development should 'comply with adopted local plan policies on local requirements for decentralised energy supply unless it can be demonstrated by the applicant, having regard to the type of development involved and its design, that this is not feasible or viable.'